High School Summer Research Internships

 New imaging technologies used for probing the brain generate large volumes of complex data.
 To successfully analyze and interpret these data poses a unique challenge requiring skills from many disciplines.

-As a result, Max Planck offers students with a background in computer programming (particularly with Matlab and Java) the opportunity to work on projects developing software programs for use in image analysis.
+As a result, Max Planck offers students with a background in computer programming (particularly with Python, Matlab, and Java) the opportunity to work on projects developing software programs for use in image analysis.

 Students with a strong background in mathematics, physics, and programming are well suited for this track.